autocrossblog/autocrossblog.github.io/_posts/2010-12-27-buy-a-motor-to-build-up.md

 permalink: buy-a-motor-to-build-up
 image:
 categories: [ 350z, nissan, setup ]
+description: Delve into the world of car modifications with this post exploring the possibilities for a 350z motor build for SCCA Autocross.
 ---

 So I am not sure where the 350z is ultimately headed.
 I think SSM in SCCA Autocross could be fun, though that will take some time and a lot of money to do.

 I was thinking, perhaps a motor build up would be a place to start.
 And rather than build up a turbo motor from what I currently have, keep it as is and find another motor to build up.